microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/Update-MgBookingBusiness.md

 ### -SchedulingPolicy
 This type represents the set of policies that dictate how bookings can be created in a Booking Calendar.
-To construct, see NOTES section for SCHEDULINGPOLICY properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for SCHEDULINGPOLICY properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphBookingSchedulingPolicy